ZEZE1020/polling-app/README.md

 # Polling App

-A modern polling application built with Next.js, Supabase, and shadcn/ui that allows users to create polls, vote, and view results.
+A simple polling application built with Next.js, Supabase, and shadcn/ui that allows users to create polls, vote, and view results.

 ## Project Overview